joolstorrentecalo/gitlab-foss/doc/subscriptions/gitlab_com/index.md

 Before you renew your subscription:

-1. Sign in to the [Customers Portal](https://customers.gitlab.com/customers/sign_in).
+1. Log in to the [Customers Portal](https://customers.gitlab.com/customers/sign_in).
 1. On the left sidebar, select **Billing account settings**.
 1. Under **Payment methods**, verify or update the credit card on file.
 1. Scroll down to the **Company information** section to verify or update the invoice contact details.